← Back

 MC1186374 (Updated) Microsoft Teams: Miracast support for Teams Rooms on Windows (Teams Rooms Pro only)

-(Updated) Microsoft Teams: Miracast support for Teams Rooms on Windows (Teams Rooms Pro only) Miracast wireless sharing will be available for Teams Rooms on Windows with Pro licenses, off by default, and can be enabled by admins via the IT portal starting February 2026.
-[Introduction] To enhance wireless content sharing in meeting s...
-General.
+(Updated) Microsoft Teams: Miracast support for Teams Rooms on Windows (Teams Rooms Pro only) Miracast wireless sharing will soon be available for Teams Rooms Pro on Windows, off by default and admin-enabled via IT portal, rolling out from early to late May 2026.
+Updated February 27, 2026: We have updated the timeline.
+[Introduction] To enhance.

 MC1148543 (Updated) Microsoft Teams: Collaborative Notes in Chats